Powell defends independence of Federal Reserve

 - US Federal Reserve chairman Jerome Powell has painted a picture of an economy that did not require any further rate cuts for the foreseeable future.
 PHOTO: REUTERS

-The central bank kept its benchmark federal funds rate steady in a range of between 3.5 per cent and 3.75 per cent, following three straight quarter-point rate cuts.
+The central bank kept its benchmark federal funds rate steady in a range of between 3.5 and 3.75 per cent, following three straight quarter-point rate cuts.

 The official statement indicated that the threats of both inflation and unemployment had lessened in recent months, with price increases softening somewhat and surprising resilience in jobs growth, consumer spending and gross domestic product.